Introduction: Why WiFi 24V Smart Thermostats Matter in Modern HVAC

-This article explains how smart thermostat systems are designed, how they integrate with boilers and air conditioners, and what B2B decision-makers should consider when selecting a system architecture.
+This article explains how WIFI smart thermostat systems are designed, how they integrate with boilers and air conditioners, and what B2B decision-makers should consider when selecting a system architecture.

 What Is a Smart Thermostat System?